Visit our other Wisconsin Historical Society websites!

 If you did not find what you are looking for or you did not get any results, try changing your search term(s).
 See our Search Help page for more tips.

-Historic Name: Saint Joseph of the Lake Church and Cemetery
+Historic Name: St. Joseph of the Lake Church and Cemetery

 Description: During a visit to Menominee County, Secretary of the Interior Stuart Udall and Senator Gaylord Nelson learn about a proposed resort complex.